jacob-carlborg/dstep/README.markdown

     $ dstep Foo.h -o Foo.d -ObjC

+For translating multiple files at once, simply pass all the files to dstep.
+In this case though, `-o` (if given) would point to output directory name.
+The directory will be created if it doesn't exist.

+    $ dstep Foo1.h Foo2.h Foo3.h ....
+FooN.h -o ./outputDirectory/

 Use `-h` for usage information.
 Any flags recognized by Clang can be used.

 ## Limitations/Known issues